sega-hsj/MVT-3DVG/README.md

 ```Console
 pip install transformers
 ```
-you can download the pretrained weight in [this page](https://huggingface.co/bert-base-uncased/tree/main), and put them in to same folder.
+you can download the pretrained weight in [this page](https://huggingface.co/bert-base-uncased/tree/main), and put them into a folder, noted as PATH_OF_BERT.